Hurricanes and wildfires are closing schools. How can students get back on track?

 “To the extent possible, we have to think beyond just a handful of calamity days,” says Shwetlena Sabarwal, a lead economist at the World Bank’s Education Global Practice.

-And when it is safe to resume schooling, Dr. Sabarwal says communities need a concerted effort to not only bring back students but also a plan for how to help them catch up academically.
+And when it is safe to resume schooling, Dr. Sabarwal says, communities need a concerted effort to not only bring back students but also a plan for how to help them catch up academically.

 Extreme weather requires resiliency